afishberg/e190/lab03.md

 To gather more statistics, I setup my Luguru in my dorm lounge and offered to let students play the game so I could gather statistics from a variaty of gamers.

-For each participant I asked them to...
+For each participant I asked them to complete the first three challenge levels on easiest game setting with each contoller keybindings -- this makes a minimum of 6 full games of Lugaru.
+Many players lost on at least one of the levels, however, forcing them to replay the stage.
+I personally logged what levels the players failed on so I could later identify which records in the log files corresponded to which stage on which controller keybindings.

+I wrote a Python Script that consolidated each matches data points into a single row of data.
+Each rows has the following fields.

+*   Seconds -- Duration of the stage
+*   Falls -- Number of times the player was knocked down
+*   Reversals -- Number of times the player reversed an enemy's attack
+*   Damage Dealt -- Damage points inflicted
+*   Damaged Taken -- Damage points taken
+*   Score -- Amount of points awarded for the match
+*   Times Hit -- Number of times damage was applied to the player
+*   Times Hit Enemies -- Number of times damage was applied to the enemies

+*Note: The values for Times Hit and Times Hit Enemies appears very high because damage is often applied from physics injuries are applied with lots of little values*

+From here, the data was taken into Excel and a graphic was made.
+This graphic will be discussed in the next session.
+Additionally I asked each participant which keybindings felt better to them.

 ### Results and Discussion
 Overall I am very happy with my gathered data.
-My lab meets the requirements for this assignment plus it provides a number of extra statistics, calculations, and users.
+My lab meets the requirements for this assignment plus it provides a number of extra statistics, calculations, and participants.

 Requirements:
 - I gathered at least two different measurable quantities on at two different controller firmwares

 Extras:
-- I gathered a total of **X** statistics
+- I gathered a total of **21** statistics
+   - I made explicit use of **9**
 - I calculated an extra **X** statistics
+- I used my stats to make a informative graphic
-- I tested my controller with **X** different participants in my dorm lounge
+- I tested my controller with **4** different participants -- that weren't me -- in my dorm lounge
+   - Each participant completed the first three challenges with each controller binding
+   - Some players needed to retry levels
-- I modified my controller firmware to provide another valuable statistic from the controller, APM
+- I modified my controller firmware to switch between keybindings without reprogramming the controller

 ### Conclusions
 I have learned a lot by modifying the Lugaru game engine.
 Specifically, I am very impressed how much of the game engine